 - Any source file containing CUDA language extensions must be compiled with NVCC

 - NVCC is a compiler driver

 - Works by invoking all the necessary tools and compilers like cudacc, g++, cl, ...

 - NVCC outputs:

 - C code (host CPU Code)

 - Must then be compiled with the rest of the application using another tool

 - PTX (Parallel Thread eXecution)

 - Just-in-time compilation during loading

 Some Useful Information on Tools

-Download CUDA Toolkit 10.0 https://developer.nvidia.com/cuda-downloads
+- If you have access to a GPU locally, download CUDA Toolkit 10.0 https://developer.nvidia.com/cuda-downloads - Else, instructions coming shortly...